NikhilSalv/PortfolioWebApp/DEPLOYMENT.md

 - **Deployment fails:** Verify your Heroku API key and app name are correct in GitHub secrets
 - **App crashes on Heroku:** Check Heroku logs with `heroku logs --tail`

+- Adding a random comment to create commit.